 In addition to its development as a book manuscript, this research is also the basis for an article, “The Public Sociology of Religion,” in which I define and call attention to the public sociology of religion and assess new evangelical practices of participation, presence, and power in American civil society for their potential to advance ethical democracy in the United States.
 “Reflexive Evangelicalism,” forthcoming in Political Power and Social Theory, demonstrates how particularistic religious convictions can motivate effective practices of intellectual humility in support democratic pluralism, inclusivity, and solidarity across difference.
 This article challenges widespread notions that increasing strength of religious conviction always moves in lockstep with increasing dogmatism, tribalism, and intellectual unreasonableness.
-An invited forum essay in Religion & American Culture FORUM on the topic, “Studying Religion in the Age of Trump.”
+An invited forum essay in Religion & American Culture explores the topic, “Studying Religion in the Age of Trump.”

 Recent Articles & Essays (Selected):

 Markofski, Wes.
 Forthcoming.
 “Reflexive Evangelicalism.”
 Political Power and Social Theory.

 Markofski, Wes.
 2018.
 “The Other Evangelicals.”
 Series on American Religion, Humility, and Democracy.
 The Immanent Frame.